Alibaba IPO timing bodes well for Casino's Cnova listing

-SAO PAULO (Reuters) - The frenzy around Alibaba Group Holding Inc’s initial public offering this week is giving a boost to Casino Guichard Perrachon & Cie’s plans to list its e-commerce unit in the United States by January, bankers and analysts said.
+SAO PAULO, Sept 16 (Reuters) - The frenzy around Alibaba Group Holding Inc’s initial public offering this week is giving a boost to Casino Guichard Perrachon & Cie’s plans to list its e-commerce unit in the United States by January, bankers and analysts said.

 The Alibaba deal, which could fetch more than $22 billion, should add firepower to the listing of Cnova, Casino’s platform with over $4 billion in annual sales in France, Brazil, Colombia, Thailand and Vietnam, just as major rivals expand their global reach.
 Alibaba’s IPO is expected to price on Sept.
 18.